 Available in both online and offline mode

-The exam conducting authority will release the KLEEE admit card for phase 2 on March 2, on the official website.
-The KLEEE 2022 admit card date for phase 1 was January 25.
-Applicants who fill the application form successfully can download the KLEEE 2022 admit card through candidate login.
-The details required to download the KLEEE admit card 2022 are application number and password.
-After downloading the KLEEE admit card, applicants must check all the details mentioned in the admit card.
-In case of any discrepancy in the admit card of KLEEE 2022, candidates must contact the exam conducting authority before the commencement of the exam.
-The steps to download the KLEEE admit card 2022 are given below.
+The authorities will release the KLEEE 2024 admit card for all those candidates who registered themselves before the deadline.
+To download the admit card of KL University entrance exam, students have to use their application number and password.
+After downloading the KLEEE 2024 admit card, applicants must check all the details mentioned in the admit card.
+In case of any discrepancy in the admit card of KLEEE 2024, candidates must contact the exam conducting authority before the commencement of the exam.

 Visit the KLEEE official website - kluniversity.in.